2014 Global health care sector outlook

 Shared challenges, shared opportunities

-The report examines the current state of the global health care sector, provides a snapshot of activity in a number of geographic markets, and suggests considerations for stakeholders as they address funding, cost, and other issues.
-The report provides a useful reference for Ireland and confirms that many of the issues faced locally are consistent those faced in other western countries.
+The report examines the current state of the global health care sector, provides a snapshot of activity in a number of geographic markets, and suggests considerations for stakeholders as they address funding, cost and other issues while seeking to grow revenue and market share in 2014 and beyond.

 Sector issues in 2014